What's Wrong With Nuts, Seeds & Grains?

 While nuts, seeds and grains do contain essential Omega-6 fatty acids, in excess, these polyunsaturated fats can actually trigger pro-inflammatory chemicals.
 Omega-6 fatty acids are everywhere in the diet - grain-fed meat, vegetable oils, processed foods, soy, corn, nuts, seeds – so most of us already have a surplus.
 In addition, omega-6 fatty acids are delicate and easily oxidize during processing, meaning they turn into free radicals that damage your body and DNA.
 Free radicals promote chronic inflammation, which is the foundation of just about every chronic disease.

 Overall, nuts and seeds in moderation aren’t the worst thing for you, but grain-free granolas tend to be all nuts and seeds, often leading to overconsumption.
-Nuts and seeds should be avoided by people with true allergies, sensitivities and autoimmune disease (at least in the beginning while following a gut-healing protocol).
+Nuts and seeds should be avoided by people with true allergies, sensitivities and ideally autoimmune disease (at least in the beginning while following a gut-healing protocol).
 Grains should also be avoided to decrease chronic inflammation, heal leaky gut and balance blood sugar.